prod-by-ember/3SS/README.md

 ---

 ## Encode
 This is what is the entire program is doing for you below the GUI.
 Keep in mind the constructed Communication Key in Hex format.
-For this example, we will use the Communication Key $D4C1B0C2$ and the plaintext "Hello, world.".
+For this example, we will use the Communication Key $D4C1B0C2$ and the plaintext "Hello,world.".
 This algorithm uses a 29-letter alphabet ending in Space, Comma, and Period.

 ### 1. Hill Cipher
-1. First take your [encryption Matrix code](#matrices), signified by the first two characters of the Communication Key.
+1. First, take your [encryption Matrix code](#matrices), signified by the first two characters of the Communication Key.
+The corresponding matrix will be your key matrix.

 $$
 \underbrace{D4}_\text{Matrix}C1B0C2\\